LiskArchive/lisk-legacy-docs/setup/source.md

 nvm install 10.14.1
 ```

-For the following steps,  log out from the 'lisk' user again with `CTRL+D`, and continue with your user with sudo rights.
+For the following steps, log out from the `lisk` user again with `CTRL+D`, and continue with your user with sudo rights.

 #### Node.js Package